 The main challenge in getting people to care about global issues is that they’re too caught up in daily living and they don’t see any direct benefit from participating.
 After all, educating yourself about global warming or refugee issues isn’t going to change the number on your paycheck or buy your dream shoes.
 What most people don’t realize is that it can be very fulfilling because it meets a deeper spiritual need.

-Getting out of me-mode will require deliberate effort on our part to step away from a self-driven paradigm of existence and begin viewing the world from a macro perspective.
+Getting out of me-mode will require deliberate effort on our part to step away from a self-driven paradigm.
 It’s only when we feel isolated from everyone else that we resort to selfishness and greed.
-To become more integrated with all that is, we need to re-connect with a Higher Power by shifting our consciousness.
+To become more integrated with all that is, we need to re-connect with a Higher Power.

 Once we’re plugged into “Oneness”, it’ll be easier for us to figure out how we can personally contribute towards the growth and health of the planet.
 We can take our place as a member of the world community by educating ourselves about predominant global issues and becoming part of the solution.

 You can use your voice to express your opinions and start movements to influence policy-makers, governments and organizations through offline and online mediums (like blogs), peaceful demonstrations, and volunteering.
-But first, you’ll need some enlightenment on these four critical reasons as to why our planet needs our help:
+You gain inspiration by reminding yourself of these four critical reasons why our planet needs our help:

-Now that you’re aware of the pertinent global issues, all you need to do is to get in touch with your humanity and figure how you can use your natural talents and skills to contribute in some way.
-You certainly can’t right all the wrongs in the world, but at the end of your journey, you want to be able to say, without a smidgen of doubt, that your being here made the world just a little bit better.
+Now that you’re aware of the pertinent global issues, all you need to do is figure how you can use your talents and skills to contribute.
+You can’t right all the wrongs in the world but you can do just enough to say that you made the world just a little better by living on it.

 All my best on your journey,